kdmayer/CityGML-Preprocessing-Demo/readme.md

 ## Dependencies

-The repository requires the packages GeoPandas, Scipy, Geopy, Pandas, Numpy, and related typical packages used.
+The repository requires the packages GeoPandas, Scipy, Geopy, Pandas, Numpy, Lxml, and related packages used.

 ## BibTex Citation: